vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 }
 </pre>
 The *input_ids* function builds the input tensor to the ONNX model.
 The batch size is 1 and the max sequence length is 380 token _ids, including special tokens like CLS and SEP.
+The function builds a tensor: [[CLS, question token_ids, SEP, title_token_ids, SEP, text_token_ids]] which is evaluated by the Reader ONNX model.
+The **summary-features** is a way to pass ranking features and tensors from the content nodes to the java serving container.

 ### Import Transformer models to Vespa.ai via ONNX